Window expressions

 With macro commands, if window (still) does not exist, QM waits max 0.5 second, unless speed (spe) is 0 or window handle (variable or function except win) is used.

 Each window or child window belongs to some window class (e.g., "IEFrame", "Button", etc).
 Window class defines appearance and behavior of all windows that belong to it.
 Window class is set by software developer and cannot be changed.
 However, some windows are created with different class each time (e.g., those that begin with "Afx:").
-You can see window name and class name in the QM status bar.
+You can see window name and class name in QM status bar.

-A child window id is a numeric value that the developer assigns to it.
+Child window id is a numeric value that the developer assigns to it.
 In most cases, it is unique within its parent window.
 Sometimes id may be set at run time and it may be random value.

 See also: window styles